 The end of college is an exciting time for graduating seniors.
 There’s the anticipation for the new job, getting their own apartment, and finally being finished with school!
-However, you should be sure to educate your students about the responsibilities they’ll be taking on for the first time.
+However, you should be sure to educate your students about the financial responsibility college students take on for the first time.
 Finances can get rather tight for young adults and student loans shouldn’t be taken lightly.

 For federal and private student loans, their first payments likely won’t be due until November, as there is a six month “grace period” from starting repayment once leaving school.
 Your student should understand the repayment terms and what responsibilities they face when it comes to student loan repayment.
 These are the top things to emphasize when preparing your graduating senior for student loan repayment.

 Even if you cosigned their loans, the loans are theirs and your student should be familiar with some facts.
 How much did they borrow?
 What is the interest rate?
 What are their repayment options?
-How much will they pay back?
+How much will they pay?

 These are all questions your students should be able to answer.
 If they can’t, they need to go to their loan holder(s) to confirm the information.
 Most lenders have more than one repayment option.
 Your students should work with their lenders to find the repayment plan that works the best with their budget.